lextm/jekyll-theme-chirpy/_posts/2006-5-25-what-are-they-new-rules-for-installer-distributions-rule-1.md

 ---
 layout: post
 title: "What are they?
 New Rules for installer distributions (Rule 1)"
+description: "This post is about the new rules for CBC installer."
 tags: Code-Beautifier-Collection Delphi
 permalink: /what-are-they-new-rules-for-installer-distributions-rule-1-df7b0ac42df9
 excerpt_separator: <!--more-->